TryExceptElse/chameleon-ipc/README.md

 Chameleon IPC is an IPC/RPC system which blends into the surrounding code, using annotated C++ interface headers as its IDL.

+## WIP notice

+_This project is currently a work-in-progress.
+It is not yet usable._

 ## Purpose

 Chameleon IPC (or _cipc_) was created to allow seamless IPC communication